NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 If daylight saving time is observed, additional information can be specified in ``/HPXML/Building/Site/TimeZone/extension``.

   ============================================  ========  =====  ===========================  ========  =============================  ===========
-  Element                                       Type      Units  Constraints                  Required  Default                        Description
+  Element                                       Type      Units  Constraints                  Required  Default                        Notes
   ============================================  ========  =====  ===========================  ========  =============================  ===========
   ``DSTBeginMonth`` and ``DSTBeginDayOfMonth``  integer          >= 1, <= 12 and >= 1, <= 31  No        EPW else 3/12 (March 12) [#]_  Start date
   ``DSTEndMonth`` and ``DSTEndDayOfMonth``      integer          >= 1, <= 12 and >= 1, <= 31  No        EPW else 11/5 (November 5)     End date